California Privacy Notice

 - Research and development.
 We may use your general identifiers, online identifiers, internet activity information and commercial information (as described above in Section 3.1) for research and development purposes, including to analyze and improve our client services, online services, events and our business.
 As part of these activities, we may create aggregated, de-identified or other anonymous data from personal information we collect.
 We make personal information into anonymous data by removing information that makes the data personally identifiable to you.
 We may use this anonymous data and share it with third parties for our lawful business purposes.

 - Marketing.
 We may use your general identifiers, online identifiers, internet activity information and commercial information (as described above in Section 3.1) in connection with sending you marketing communications as permitted by law, including by mail and email.
-You may opt-out of marketing communications buy following the unsubscribe instructions in marketing emails or by contacting us at email@example.com.
+You may opt-out of marketing communications by following the unsubscribe instructions in marketing emails, emailing us at firstname.lastname@example.org or calling us toll free at +1 888 654 2411.

 - Compliance and protection.
 We may use any of the categories of personal information described above to: